yanxuanshaozhu/CS61A/note/Notes.md

 2. Scheme has a define-macro special form that defines a source code transformation
 3. Evaluation procedure of a macro call expression:
     1. Evaluate the operator sub-expression, which evaluates to a macro
-    2. Call the macro procedure on the operand expressions withouth evaluating them first
+    2. Call the macro procedure on the operand expressions without evaluating them first

 <br>